 PEARSON

-Use the aggregate PEARSON function to calculate the correlation coefficient between two datasets.
+Use the multi-input aggregate PEARSON function to calculate the correlation coefficient between two datasets.
 The equation for the correlation coefficient is

 Syntax